Virtual SACC Prep Course Syllabi

 Virtual – Live-Instructor.
 Class sessions will include lectures, cooperative learning opportunities, whole group discussions, group activities, observations, and use of audio-visual materials.
 Note: Google Classroom may be used to support learning.
 All candidates will need a Gmail account to access Google Classroom.

 This course will take place via Zoom at the dates/times listed in the syllabus.
 Candidates must have access to a computer (a tablet or phone is not recommended as it may limit ability to participate), camera, and microphone.
-Candidate’s must keep their cameras on, sign-in, and actively participate to earn NYS OCFS training credit.
+Candidate’s must keep their cameras on and remain in the frame, sign-in, and actively participate to earn NYS OCFS training credit.
 Students may not participate while operating a moving vehicle.
+Participants must remain in a quiet space that is conducive to learning during each class.
+Students may not participate while responsible for the supervision of children.

 To successfully complete this course, I agree to the following: